 It’s this last aspect, EDUCATION, that is the most important part of a Travel Medicine Consultation.
 Bad things rarely happen during trips (if they did, no one would travel!)…but, when they do, it can be a disaster.
 How do I protect myself against malaria?
 What is considered safe to eat?
 How do I avoid being a crime victim?
 What symptoms of illness should I look for when I return home?
-These and other questions should be addressed during a visit to a Travel Medicine practitioner.
+These and other questions should be addressed during a visits to Travel Medicine specialists.

 WHO PRACTICES TRAVEL MEDICINE?

 Who can you see for answers to these type of questions, for appropriate vaccinations, and for medication?
 There are a wide variety of practitioners who can see you before you leave on your journey.
 Pharmacists, nurses, physician assistants, nurse practitioners, and doctors can all be involved in the process of preparing travelers.
 Sometimes, different types of practitioners work together in a Travel Medicine center.
 In most instances, physicians or other practitioners under the supervision of physicians are the only ones who can prescribe medications.